 Highland Soap Company gift shop.
 Quality handmade soaps, bath and bodycare products. www.highlandsoaps.com

-Well stocked village store, post office and 24 hour automatic cash dispenser.
+Well stocked village store with post office and 24 hour automatic cash dispenser.

 Railway station (on the scenic West Highland Line).
 Trains to Fort William (13 mins) and Glasgow (3 hrs 30 mins).
 Caledonian Sleeper service to and from London Euston stops at Spean Bridge.
-Summer connections with the Jacobite Steam train.
+Summer connections from Spean Bridge with the Jacobite Steam train.

 Bus links for Inverness, Fort William, Isle of Skye and Oban.

 Scenic 9 hole golf course (Par 68, 4542 yards).